(Instructor) Creating labs

 • Class(es): The class(es) that you would like to be able to sign up for this lab or the class that the student is in that is being manually assigned.

-4. Click Create when satisfied with the details you have added in step 4.
+3. Click Create when you are satisfied with the details you added in step 2.
 This will prompt more settings to populate.

-• Click the checkbox next to the student(s) being assigned to the lab and click Save Changes.9_23_add_remove_student.png
+• Select the checkbox next to the student(s) being assigned to the lab, then click Save Changes.10:29 2-students save.png

-7. Documents Tab: Select or upload any documents you would like included in the student's documentation.
-(Optional)
+6. Documents Tab: (Optional) Select or upload any documents you would like included in the student's documentation.

 9_23_documents.png